 Without interaction with others, no pacification or constructive debate can ever take place.
 Political fractions become fully isolated groups unable to communicate to anyone outside themselves.
 Politics becomes even more polarized as a result of miscommunication and isolation in a multiplication of micro-communities.
 And the isolation facilitates social sorting and subsequent manipulation of the micro-targets thereby generated.

 In social media people mirror the flowing void of present political discourse.
 They reproduce the rhetorical language of their political masters in a sort of auto-demagogy.
 Lately, internalized political rhetoric has been driving political subjectivization, and users influence themselves in a self-defensive manner, forgetting the discursive aspect of negotiation between opinions that makes up politics.

-Social media are often being used to be hateful, and Twitter in particular can be easily used to publically defame people, since there are no protections against direct harassment.
-Hostility is frequently generated as well because of misunderstandings and generalizations that easily happen when the medium restrains communication, in this case restricting each utterance to 140 characters.
+Social media are often being used to be hateful, and Twitter in particular can be easily used to publically defame people and hostility is frequently generated as well because of misunderstandings and generalizations that easily happen when the medium restrains communication, in this case restricting each utterance to 140 characters.

 The limits and potentials of social interactions on social media are all about the design of the interface and the social algorithm applied to them.
 For this reason democratizing the design of the instruments can be beneficial for everyone, rather than leaving ownership of the infrastructure in private hands that can plan social control by constraining access to and use of information.

 Political parties have begun to equip themselves with databases of millions of potential voters’ personal details to target them with individualized messages and monitor trends in opinion which they can then manipulate.